Give Your Credit Worthiness a Checkup

 The thought of owning a new home is pretty exciting.
 Unfortunately, home buying isn’t something they teach in school and all you have to depend on are ads – so not helpful.
 The truth is, if you are armed with the right information and are organized, the process can be a lot less stressful.

 So, what’s important?
-Well, before you consider hiring an agent, looking at places online or talking with a lender, your credit should be in good shape.
+Well, before you consider hiring an agent, looking at places online or talking with a lender, you should give your credit worthiness a checkup.

 Credit Low Down

 If you’re trying to buy a house you really need to show the lender you can pay your bills on time and you’re not drowning in credit card debt.
-The credit agencies don’t make the credit score formula public – yeah bummer, but we do know how they weigh credit behavior:
+The credit agencies don’t make the credit score formula public – yeah bummer, but we do know how they weigh credit behavior and determine credit score health:

 35% Payment history